Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Framework of Language-Heuristic-Based DFJSSP

-This phase primarily serves as a training period, during which multiple cases are processed to refine the HDRs.
-In the subsequent online application phase, the HDRs and prompts obtained from training on the individual cases during the self-evolution phase (20 cases in our experiments) are each applied in practical scenarios.
-With well-designed HDRs and prompts, the system can rapidly generate high-quality HDRs after a single iteration of the framework.
-For instance, in tests involving 50 jobs and 15 machines, the framework delivers a high-quality solution within 30 seconds.
+The self-evolution stage serves as a training phase, where numerous cases are processed to accumulate experience and refine HDRs.
+In contrast, the online application phase utilizes the best HDRs generated during the self-evolution phase (trained on 20 selected cases in our experiments) and applies them to real-world scenarios.
+After a single iteration of the self-evolution framework, high-quality HDRs are produced for practical use.
+For instance, when tested with a job set of 100 jobs and 20 machines, the framework provides a high-quality solution within 40 seconds.

-To address challenges associated with generating high-quality HDRs during the self-evolution phase, this paper proposes a novel SeEvo method that enhances exploration through individual co-evolution reflection, individual self-evolution reflection, and centralized evolution reflection strategies.
-Detailed explanations of these mechanisms are provided in the following subsections.
+To further improve the generation of high-quality HDRs in the self-evolution stage, a novel SeEvo method is introduced.
+This method enhances the population’s exploration capabilities through individual co-evolution reflection, individual self-evolution reflection, and collective evolution reflection strategies.
+These mechanisms are explained in greater detail in the following sections.